AsharionsBloom/conversation-organizer/README.md

 **Conversion highlights:**

 * Splits each conversation into a standalone Markdown file

+* Supports updating existing notes when a new `conversations.json` export is downloaded and converted *(Tip: use Git to track and review changes over time)*

 * Supports rendering of:
   * Search tool results with URLs
   * Canvas code
   * LaTeX blocks for display in Obsidian

 > ⚠️ Currently, images and audio content in conversations are **not supported** by the converter.